PagerDuty/security-training/docs/for_everyone/index.md

 But it has that nice "Verified Secure", with the padlock and green tick, so it must be OK, right?

+???+ comment "Presenter's Comment"
-> I should be clear that this isn't really a bad website, and is safe to visit.
+    I should be clear that this isn't really a bad website, and is safe to visit.
 It's made to point out to people that they shouldn't fill in their details on random sites.

 ---